imoralesgt/METEO/README.md

 ## Data management
-- [ ] Grab sensors' data from MQTT broker and process it to deliver filtered information
+- [x] Grab sensors' data from MQTT broker and process it to deliver filtered information
-- [ ] Store the processed data into a database (CSV files?)
+- [x] Store the processed data into a SQLite database
-- [ ] Retreive data from Broker and append it to CSV file (running in parallel thread?)
+- [x] Retreive data from Broker and append it to a table within in the DB (running in parallel thread?)
-- [ ] Create a new CSV file every day
+- [x] Export table's content to a CSV when required
-- [ ] If several measurements from different sensors retreived within the same MINUTE, store them in the same CSV row.
+- [x] If several measurements from different sensors retreived within the same MINUTE, store them in the same register row.
-- [ ] If several measurements form the same sensor retreived within the same MINUTE, average grabbed values and then store the last average computation.
+- [x] If several measurements form the same sensor retreived within the same MINUTE, average grabbed values and then store the last average computation.

 ## Reliability
 - [x] Run meteo.py as a standalone application